 Greens.
 My body craves greens this time of year.
-It's part of that "signature of all things," as Elizabeth Gilbert might say, where our humans bodies align with nature in ways that have been honed over centuries of evolution.
+It's part of that “signature of all things,” where our humans bodies align with nature in ways that have been honed over centuries of evolution.

 It's just lettuce...and yet it's also the summer being like, oh, hey body, let's cleanse out the ol' systems after that long winter of potatoes and meat.
 (Well, at least that was the case not even a hundred years ago.)

-Anywho, salads are awesome.
-I think the thing I love most about them is their versatility.
+I think the thing I love most about salads is their versatility.
 You start with a bed of the greens and then sky's the limit.
 Fruit?
 Sure.
 Nuts?
 Ya betcha.
 Tuna?
 Tempeh?
 Tortilla chips?
 Why the hell not.

 Juice of one lemon